 Do your brows look like overgrown ferns?
 Do you have trouble seeing because two large bushes are blocking your vision?
 Do you have nightmares about turning into one giant eyebrow?
 Good thing fixing long, straggly brows is super easy: Using small scissors and a spoolie brush (or just any fine-tooth comb), Agajanian suggests brushing your brows upward, following the direction of the hair growth, then trimming the excess ends.
 Sayonara, eyebrow nightmares!

-There are, however, some people whose genetic makeup lends itself to the formation of particularly bushy eyebrows, and Agajanian says they’re probably better off leaving the sculpting to the professionals.
-“Anyone who’s Italian, Persian, Armenian or who just has a strong hair gene usually goes to a professional to do their brows,” she says.
+There are, however, some people whose genetic makeup lends itself to the formation of particularly bushy eyebrows, and Agajanian says they’re probably better off leaving the sculpting to the professionals, adding that anyone who “has a strong hair gene usually goes to a professional to do their brows.”
 Sure, it might be more work, but count yourself fortunate to have a thick head of hair!

 How to Turn a Unibrow into a Double Brow